 New dischargers that propose to discharge new or additional levels of nitrate, or existing dischargers seeking a permit modification due to a material change to a facility that requires submittal of a Report of Waste Discharge and that includes an increase in nitrate discharges (either in volume or concentration), shall include the initial assessment information at the time of submittal of the Report of Waste Discharge.
 If a Management Zone exists for the area where the new or expanded discharge shall occur, the discharger shall indicate how the discharger intends to comply with the Nitrate Control Program, i.e., Path A or Path B. If a Management Zone does not exist at the time of application, the Central Valley Water Board may use its discretion to issue a time schedule to the discharger for complying with the Nitrate Control Program through a later formed Management Zone.

-Option In lieu of Individual Initial Assessment/Notice of Intent
+Option In Lieu of Individual Initial Assessment/Notice of Intent

 In lieu of conducting an initial assessment and submitting a Notice of Intent, existing permitted dischargers may work collaboratively and cooperatively to prepare a Preliminary Management Zone Proposal that meets the requirements specified under Path B.

-.
+Failure to Comply

+Permittees who do not submit a response to the Notice to Comply by the due date are subject to enforcement action, but may still be eligible to elect Path B and join a Management Zone.

+Additionally, if the Board determines that a permittee who has elected Path A does not meet the requirements for Path A, that permittee may be eligible to elect Path B and join a Management Zone.

+Permittees who pursue either of these options will need to obtain approval from the applicable Management Zone governing body to join late and may be subject to additional requirements of that Management Zone governing body for late entrance, including providing the appropriate level of financial support.

+Modifications to Path Elected

+If a permitted discharger would like to change the Path that they have elected, the Central Valley Water Board will consider approval of this change on a case-by-case basis.
 Preliminary Management Zone Proposal (Path B)

 Existing permitted dischargers may work cooperatively to prepare a single Preliminary Management Zone Proposal for an identified geographic area.
 A Preliminary Management Zone Proposal must include all of the following unless otherwise approved by the Central Valley Water Board’s Executive Officer: